insure logo

 Does renters insurance cover theft from a garage?

 Yes.
-Like homeowners insurance, renters insurance covers theft that occurs off-premises, like in a garage.
+Like homeowners insurance, renters insurance covers theft from a garage.

 author image